cymurs/dcrstakepool/README.md

 ## 1.1.1 Release Notes

-- dcrd has a new agenda and the vote version in dcrwallet has been incremented to v5 on mainnet.
+- ucd has a new agenda and the vote version in dcrwallet has been incremented to v5 on mainnet.
 - stakepoold
   - The ticket list is now maintained by doing an initial GetTicket RPC